-Last updated: March 23, 2021
+Last updated: October 18, 2021

 Sometimes it is who you know, but it also may be where you live, that determines whether you live or die.
 Despite huge advances in the treatment of cardiac arrest, survival to discharge from the hospital ranges from 8.1% in Seattle, WA to just 1.1% in Alabama and everything in between.
-In a recent book, Erasing Death, Samuel Parnia, MD Samuel Parnia, MD survival rates as high as 75% have been documented in a New York hospital when this particular physician is on duty.
+In a recent book, Erasing Death by Dr. Samuel Parnia, describes the shocking science that changes the ways we address death.
+In fact, survival rates as high as 75% have been documented in a New York hospital when this particular physician is on duty.

 An example is a use of an ECMO which is widely used in Southeast Asia (especially South Korea and Japan) which has increased resuscitation rates to 70–90 percent vs 20–50 percent, in best case scenario in the United States.
 Although the machine is widely available in the United States there is no standardized protocol for its use.
 Could it be expensive, or simply preference of practice?
 There is no standard not only from State to State but from hospital to hospital and physician to physician.
-Despite mounds of science and research, each and every physician has the right to ignore it, allow it to change his/her practice, adopt some but not all, or anything in between.
+Despite mounds of science and research, each and every physician has the right to ignore it, allow it to change their practice, adopt some but not all, or anything in between.

-The first case in Erasing Death documents the case of a taxi driver who was resuscitated and discharged home neuro-intact after over 40 minutes of resuscitation.
+The first case in Erasing Death documents the case of a taxi driver who was resuscitated and discharged home after coding.
+Shockingly, he was neuro-intact after over 40 minutes of resuscitation.
 A few things lined up in his favor.
 The right physician was on duty (most would have stopped at the AHA recommended 30 minutes), he ended up at a hospital that utilizes automated compression devices (able to better maintain coronary perfusion pressure), and a hospital that aggressively utilizes hypothermia to maintain neurological function.

-Something as simple as how many compressions are done or how much electricity is used for defibrillation differ from state to state because of emergency medical services protocols under which EMTs and paramedics function.
-They are different from state to state.
-Although training is being standardized via NREMT, practice is not even close behind.
-The practice is determined by protocol and individual physician which may differ from shift to shift.
+What about the Hs & Ts?
+Or the specific medications to administer for each rhythm?
+Something as simple as how many compressions are done or how much electricity is used for defibrillation differ from state to state.
+Unfortuantely, the emergency medical services protocols under which EMTs and paramedics function differ depending on your location.